-The airport extension project leads to the “mykonisation” of Paros and Antiparos, destructive of economic value, social and environmental quality and their sustainability.
+The airport extension project leads to the “mykonization” of Paros and Antiparos, destroying economic value, social and environmental quality and their sustainability.

-We have carefully read various articles (including Mr Sotiris Koutisaftis’) by strong supporters of the airport extension project.
+We have carefully read various articles written by strong supporters of the airport extension project.

 All of them seek to reassure those concerned about such a dramatically oversized project, especially since it has not been the subject of prior legal consultations and the official project documentation deliberately minimizes most of its harmful consequences.

 Often marred by imprecisions and inaccuracies, these articles minimize the evidence of “mykonization” of Paros and Antiparos and completely hide the issue of sustainable development.

 Note No. 1: The current passenger handling at Paros airport needs to be significantly improved, but why was it not done sooner?
 Why would we need a clearly oversized project for this purpose?
 Why lengthen the track?
 That is neither necessary nor indicated but, on the contrary, dangerous for the island’s future.

 Obviously, the boarding, waiting, and baggage claim lounges, in particular, are far too “narrow”.

 Lack of financial means at the time because of a lack of local investors?

 If the objective was to welcome more passengers to develop tourism, why did we not invest more and better at that time?

 The invisible hand of the market was, therefore, very failing then!